alj-v/CTF-archive/W1seGuy/README.md

 - `solve.py`: Python script I wrote to brute-force the XOR key and recover the flag.
 - `notes.txt`: Some personal insights and things I learned.
+- `completed.png`: TryHackMe room marked as completed.
+- `server.png`: Terminal showing the server connection and decrypted flag using the found key.
+- `approach.png`: My solve script + output that cracked the XOR key successfully.
 ---

 ## ⚔️ Approach